kaiqa/website-validation-java-selenium-cucumber-testng/README.md

  * Snapshot on a failed test.

 ## Improvements:
-* Random user generator for the registration and login Scenario with external library like java-faker. https://github.com/DiUS/java-faker
+* Random user generator for the registration and login with a library like java-faker. https://github.com/DiUS/java-faker
 * Create additional classes for dialogs and forms.
 * Shorten xpath locators or avoid completely
 * Move functions from page classes to dedicated helper classes.